Kumud1703/Whatsapp_main/README.md

 ## Your Privacy, Our Priority 🛡️

 In WhatsUp, messages within a chat are stored exclusively on the phones of the communicating individuals.
 This design ensures that your conversations remain private and inaccessible to unauthorized parties.
 Your messages are your own, and we're committed to keeping it that way.

-## Known Issues

-- Attachments not playable when downloaded sometimes

-## Contribute and Elevate 🤝

-We heartily welcome contributions from the community to elevate the project.
-Share your insights, submit those bug reports, request features, and send those pull requests to make WhatsUp shine even brighter.

 ## The Future is Exciting 🌟